Search StudyAbroad.com and get started today!

 Personally, since my resume was already pretty full, I kept the study abroad information very simple.
 Under the “Education” section I added a bullet point to highlight my semester abroad.

-University of Maryland Graduated May 2010
+EDUCATION University of Maryland Graduated May 2010 B.S. in Geography

 Then, in the “Skills” section at the bottom of my resume, I chose to highlight all of the countries to where I’ve traveled.